WCS19/SharePyCrud/README.md

 - Accessing files and folders in SharePoint document libraries.
 - Downloading files in SharePoint sites.
-- Creating folders and subfolders (planned).
+- Creating folders and subfolders.
+- Uploading files to SharePoint sites.
+- Creating lists in SharePoint sites.
-- Updating and deleting files (planned).
+- Updating and deleting files (planned) and more!

 ---